Let DoNotPay help you lower your DirecTV bill

 Thanks to the Coronavirus outbreak, a lot of people were left without regular salaries.
 That makes paying the bills a much bigger challenge.
 DoNotPay can help you ask for the relief from your regular bill commitments.
 Just follow the instructions below:

-- Open DoNotPay’s web app or the iOS app
+- Open DoNotPay’s web app

 - Scroll down the main page and click on the “Corona Relief” field